gtascyber/recontool2/README.md

 ![image](https://github.com/user-attachments/assets/edfe3a05-3a62-4dd5-8a77-8d2e702642a4)

-# Project Title
-"Recontool2"
+# "Recontool2"

 ## Geting Started
 ### Short Description
-This tool addresses the first step of the cyberattack cycle, known as "Reconnaissance."
+**This tool addresses the first step of the cyberattack cycle, known as "Reconnaissance."**
-Orchestrates and leverages open-source techniques and tools to gather information, starting with a domain name, uncovering related subdomains, identifying their corresponding IP addresses, and finally scanning for open ports to reveal running services.
+**Orchestrates and leverages open-source techniques and tools to gather information, starting with a domain name, uncovering related subdomains,**
+**identifying their corresponding IP addresses, and finally scanning for open ports to reveal running services.**

 ### Environment of Development and Operation
-This tool has been developed in Linux OS, "Ubuntu version 22.04.4 LTS."
+**This tool has been developed in Linux OS, "Ubuntu version 22.04.4 LTS."**
-We used BASH shell scripting language ("GNU bash, version 5.1.16") and Python ("Python 3.10.12") programming language.
+**We used BASH shell scripting language ("GNU bash, version 5.1.16") and Python ("Python 3.10.12") programming language.**
-We also used the “Cypher query Language” of Neo4j GDBMS, the “Neo4j Browser” and the “Neo4j Server” on which runs the DBMS is version 5.21.0.
+**We also used the “Cypher query Language” of Neo4j GDBMS, the “Neo4j Browser” and the “Neo4j Server” on which runs the DBMS is version 5.21.0.**

 ### Dependencies